-- b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants - SAME AS LAST YEAR - SAME AS LAST YEAR
+- b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants

 N/A

 ii. utilizes current and accurate information about qualifications from outside Canada

 SAME AS LAST YEAR

-SAME AS LAST YEAR

 N/A

 iii. provides timely decisions, responses and reasons to applicants

 SAME AS LAST YEAR

-SAME AS LAST YEAR

 N/A

 iv. provides training to individuals assessing qualifications

 SAME AS LAST YEAR

-SAME AS LAST YEAR

 N/A

 v. provides access to records related to the assessment to applicants

 SAME AS LAST YEAR

-SAME AS LAST YEAR

 N/A

 vi. accommodates applicants with special needs, such as visual impairment

 SAME AS LAST YEAR

+N/A

+c) If your organization relies on a third party to conduct credential assessments:

+i.
+Explain how the third party determines the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

 SAME AS LAST YEAR

-N/A